Key Takeaways

 Lactobacillus rhamnosus and L. acidophilus are among the most studied strains for pregnancy support.
 L. rhamnosus helps maintain healthy vaginal pH and supports vaginal health, while L. acidophilus supports digestive comfort and nutrient absorption.
 L. plantarum shows promise for supporting digestive comfort and healthy immune function.

-These strains work by producing lactic acid, which creates an environment that discourages harmful bacteria while supporting beneficial microbes.
+These strains are known to produce lactic acid, which helps maintain an environment that supports beneficial microbes.

 Bifidobacterium: Supporting Digestive Comfort and Newborn Health Programming